Data-Transfer/parallel-io-channles/Readme.md

     5. the consumer thread passes a reference to the buffer to a consumer callback received from client code
     6. the return value from the callback is stored into an array
     7. the buffer is moved back to the thread that sent it
-    8. all the return values from all the consumer threads are merged into one and returned to client code
+    8. all the return values from all the consumer threads are merged into a single array and returned to client code

 Memory consumption is equal to: